web analytics

 Badminton umpire qualifications

-The levels of umpire can be categorized in 3 – from third grade to first grade.
+The levels of umpire can be categorized into 3, from third grade to first grade.

 The third-grade umpire can directly take the exam and get approval from the sports departments of counties, districts, and universities.